f5devcentral/f5-big-iq-lab/docs/class8/module1/lab1.rst

 |

+6. Create a new BOT Logging profile.
+Navigate to Security > Event Logs > Logging Profiles.
+Click Create.

+.. warning:: This step is only for BIG-IQ => 7.1, go see the Annex at the end if you are using a lower version.

+- Name: ``lab-bot-logging-profile``
+- Properties: select ``Bot Defense``
+- Remote Publisher: ``bot-remote-logging-publisher-8514``
+- Logs Requests: select all options (Human Users, Bots, etc...)]

+``ADD SCREENSHOT``

-6. Deploy the Pool, Log Destinations and Log Publisher.
+7. Deploy the Pool, Log Destinations, Log Publisher.
 Go to Deployment tab > EVALUATE & DEPLOY > Local Traffic & Network.

 Create a Deploments to deploy the Remote Logging Changes on the SEA BIG-IP.